NeuroDesk/neurodesk.github.io/content/en/docs/Getting Started/Neurocontainers/CVMFS.md

 This CVMFS Stratum 1 server is hosted by AWS:
 - Frankfurt, Germany: cvmfs-frankfurt.neurodesk.org -> ec2-3-72-92-91.eu-central-1.compute.amazonaws.com

+This CMVFS Stratum 1 server is hosted by Jetstream:
+- Indiana, US: cvmfs-jetstream.neurodesk.org -> 149.165.172.188

 Then we have a Cloudfront CDN setup on AWS, which works by having one geolocation-steered domain: cvmfs-geoproximity.neurodesk.org:
 - 153.02 (Longitude),-27.46 (Latitude) -> cvmfs-brisbane.neurodesk.org